HIPAA-focused IT & Security BAA Available

 What good Microsoft 365 management looks like in practice

 Good Microsoft 365 management for a medical practice does not mean turning on every advanced feature.
-It means the environment is understandable, supportable, and consistent enough that everyday operations stop tripping over avoidable friction.
+It means identity, email, collaboration, and device policy are understandable, supportable, and consistent enough that everyday operations stop tripping over avoidable friction.

-• Shared access is intentional instead of accidental.
+• Shared mailbox, Teams, and SharePoint access is intentional instead of accidental.

 • User changes happen quickly without forgotten permissions trailing behind.